Funds That Support Brookens Library

 Brookens Library Central Illinois Nonprofit Resource Center Fund

-The Central Illinois Nonprofit Resource Center (CINRC), housed within Brookens Library, provides visitors with free public access to grant maker directories, bookns on fundraising and nonprofit management and various Foundation Center databases.
+The Central Illinois Nonprofit Resource Center (CINRC), housed within Brookens Library, provides visitors with free public access to grant maker directories, books on fundraising and nonprofit management and various Foundation Center databases, as well as free workshops to the Central Illinois nonprofit community.
 Your gifts to this fund are multiplied–you help enhance the CINRC’s services, and in turn the CINRC helps nonprofits all over Central Illinois.

 We welcome your inquiries.
 Please feel free to contact us.